Schatten classes and traces on compact groups: Examples on , and

-We now consider the case of the non-commutative group $G=\SU2$, the group of the unitary $2\times 2$ matrices of determinant one.
+We now consider the case of the non\-commutative group $G=\SU2$, the group of the unitary $2\times 2$ matrices of determinant one.
 The same results as given below hold for the 3-sphere $\mathbb S^{3}$ if we use the identification $\SU2\simeq\mathbb S^{3}$, with the matrix multiplication in $\SU2$ corresponding to the quaternionic product on $\mathbb S^{3}$, with the corresponding identification of the symbolic calculus, see \cite[Section 12.5]{rt:book}.
 Consequently, the results below extend to any simply-connected closed 3-manifold in view of the resolved Poincar\'e conjecture, see the discussion in the introduction.
+More generally, they can be extended to general closed manifolds, see \cite{Delgado-Ruzhansky:jdam}.

 The details of the global quantization \eqref{EQ:A-quant} on $\SU2$ have been worked out in \cite[Chapter 12]{rt:book}, to which we also refer for the details on the representation theory of the group $G=\SU2$.
 In this case, we can enumerate the elements of its dual as $\widehat{G}\simeq \frac12 \N_0$, with $\N_0=\{0\}\cup\mathbb N$, so that